Oil's slide below $30 sends shockwaves far and wide

 And more of the world's biggest energy companies are conceding that it may be many years before prices recover.
 On Tuesday, U.S. crude futures traded below $50 through 2021.

-Royal Dutch Shell Plc and Exxon Mobil Corp meanwhile have seen their stock decline by 11 and 4 percent respectively.
+Royal Dutch Shell Plc (RDSa.L) and Exxon Mobil Corp (XOM.N) meanwhile have seen their stock decline by 11 and 4 percent respectively.

 The latest cuts add to the hundreds of thousands of job lost and billions of dollars spending cuts throughout crude's 18-month slide from levels above $100 a barrel in the summer of 2014, a collapse that has run far longer and deeper than originally expected, reaching crisis point for some.